WarmblyDocs

 ProviderCategoryConnectWhat it does

-HubSpotCRMone-click OAuthCreate or update a contact and log the reply as a note
+HubSpotCRMone-click OAuthCreate or update a contact, log the reply as a note

 SalesforceCRMone-click OAuthUpsert a contact on reply or on demand